-0.1 UNMET NEEDS ASSESSMENT
+UNMET NEEDS ASSESSMENT

 Unmet needs, as defined by HUD, are needs that are not covered by other funding sources and can be covered by CDBG-DR funds.
 The Initial Action Plan includes an Unmet Needs Assessment (UNA) that analyzes the impacts of DR-4420 and unmet needs related to housing, infrastructure, and the economy, quantified at a point in time.
 Figure 0-1 illustrates the unmet needs calculated by HUD for this allocation.
 HUD estimated a total of \$108,938,412 in unmet needs, including \$78,476,301 in infrastructure, \$25,912,480 in housing, and \$4,549,631 for economic recovery.
 Subsequent to HUD's estimates, the Initial Action Plan utilized more current and comprehensive data to estimate unmet needs, estimating a total of \$249,982,383 in unmet needs, including \$196,163,422 in infrastructure, \$36,576,270 in housing, and \$17,242,691 million in economic recovery needs (see Figure 0-1).
+Amendment 3 ("APA3") shows the demonstrated need to date, which reflects higher than anticipated need for housing programs and lower than anticipated need for infrastructure programs.
+Program budgets have been shifted accordingly.

 As contemplated in the Initial Action Plan, the unmet needs CDBG-DR funds can support are a moving target.
 Action Plan amendments are a tool for accounting for and addressing changing unmet needs throughout the long-term recovery process.
 As amended, this Action Plan attempts to tell the story of the evolving unmet needs and how its programs address them.
+This APA3 updates the UNA with current figures where possible, primarily the dollar value of FEMA PA and HMGP projects.